cezarbajenaru/k8s-gitops-apps/readme.md

 production cluster can be PR based + gating rules Practically git each commit auto-transfers to real infrastructure and real users(production case)

+TO DO AND LEARN

+1. move secrets to SOPS ???
+2. method to recreate Argo into an already existing and working cluster how do you create the files?
+The need to be exported to Yaml and modified to a clean declarative state without breaking